Voicenotes: Critical reception

-Voicenotes received generally positive reviews from critics.
+In contrast to Nine Track Mind, Voicenotes received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 67 based on five reviews, indicating "generally favorable reviews".
 In a positive review of the album, Spencer Kornhaber of The Atlantic called Voicenotes a "guilty pleasure" and noted that Puth is not aiming for Ed Sheeran "everyguy relatability".
 Taylor Weatherby of Billboard named Voicenotes the album of the week, praising Puth's rawness, and the collaborations included on the album.
 Mark Kennedy of The Washington Post praised the album, calling it "perfect pop", and stating that Puth has a fantastic career in front of him.
 In another positive review of the album, Nicholas Hautman of Us Weekly called the album "perfect for the summer", and called it "perfectly crafted".

-In a mixed review of the album, Brittany Spanos of the Rolling Stone gave the album three out of five stars, saying "Puth's efforts to transition from a more mature R&B valiant, but he needed a little more work to be compared to the likes of Justin Timberlake and Nick Jonas."
+In a mixed review of the album, Brittany Spanos of Rolling Stone gave the album three out of five stars, saying "...while [Puth's] efforts on Voicenotes are valiant, he still has a bit more work to prove he can cut his teeth with the Justin Timberlakes and the Nick Jonases of that over-saturated world."

 Commercial performance

-Voicenotes debuted at number four on the US Billboard 200 with 58,000 album-equivalent units of which 39,000 were pure album sales.
-On May 14, 2018, the album was certified gold by the Recording Industry Association of America for combined sales and album-equivalent units of over 500,000 units in the United States.
+Voicenotes debuted at number 4 on the US Billboard 200 with 58,000 album-equivalent units of which 39,000 were pure album sales.
+On May 14, 2018, the album was certified Gold by the Recording Industry Association of America for combined sales and album-equivalent units of over 500,000 units in the United States.

 In 2018, Voicenotes was ranked as the 130th most popular album of the year on the Billboard 200.